Frederisk/Wikitext-VSCode-Extension/README.md

 If you get help with this project, give this project a star or recommend it to others, thanks!😸

-## NEW FEATURES

-- Now you can modify the website content by logging in directly in VSCode!
-Enter the settings page, search Wikitext and find the username and password items, and fill in them.
-Then press `F1` in the text editor, select `Post your page to the website`!

-- Obtain the Wikitext source code directly in VSCode according to the page name without opening the web page.
-Press `F1` and select `Pull page to edit` to use this function.

-- Browse the page by entering the page name.
-Press `F1` then select `View the page`.

 ## Features

 - Color and style annotations of Wikitext can make it easier for users to intuitively find problems in writing grammatical formats. <br />